 Giving Gardens provides complete garden bed kits to adopted homes, whose fresh produce will be donated to local food shelves.
-We offer people a direct, hands-on way to reduce food insecurity in their community - whether it's their own or their neighbor's.
+We offer people a direct, hands-on way to increase fresh food access - whether for themselves or their neighbor's.
 Giving Gardens provides the bed, seeds, dirt and support completely free to the volunteer, with the only expectation that a majority (51% or more) be donated to a local food shelf.
 Giving Gardens is fiscally sponsored by the Greater White Bear Lake Community Foundation.

 See our impact || Learn how we got started || PHOTO GALLERY

 We imagine a world where where healthy communities find definition in generosity, respect, and dignity.

 We imagine a world where and where equal food access is achieved by human action inspiring awareness and education through peace and compassion.